Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 ## Global Taiko Showdown

-Whether it be by coincidental ideas or by the example set by the World Cups, community tournaments sprawled into procuring original music for their tournaments (mostly for Grand Finals tiebreaker beatmaps, literally over 100 of them).
+Whether it be by coincidental ideas or by the example set by the World Cups, the community sprawled into procuring original music for their own tournaments (and mostly for Grand Finals tiebreaker beatmaps, which is literally over 100 of them).

-A whopping **32%** of all current tournament originals in osu! originate from the [Global Taiko Showdown](https://gtsosu.com/) series.
+A whopping **23%** of all current tournament originals in osu! originate from the [Global Taiko Showdown](https://gtsosu.com/) series.
 We have in large part [**Kasumi-sama**](https://osu.ppy.sh/users/6177263) to thank for that.

 [![](/wiki/shared/news/2024-01-16-bespoke-music-in-osu/Kasumi-sama.png)](https://osu.ppy.sh/users/6177263)